thawkin3/css-safe-classname/README.md

 - `yarn cz`: Uses [commitizen](https://github.com/commitizen/cz-cli) to walk you through some steps via the cli and then commits your code using a formatted commit message that it generates
 - `yarn eslint`: Runs eslint to lint JS files
 - `yarn install`: Installs dependencies
-- `yarn lint`: Runs eslint and prettier in parallel to lint JS files
+- `yarn lint`: Runs prettier followed by eslint to lint JS files
 - `yarn prettier`: Formats the code so you don't have to worry about white space and other formatting during development
 - `yarn prettier-watch`: Runs prettier in watch mode
 - `yarn release`: Bumps the package version and generates the changelog using [standard-version](https://github.com/conventional-changelog/standard-version)